DeactivatedWhatSoever/NSL/me/test-driven_development_with_python.md

 	# This statement is actually used to make this script a command line executable.
 It checks whether it should be imported or executed.
 ```

+## Testing a Simple Home Page with Unit Tests
+Everything’s going to get serious.
+Remember, you should try to learn by stop and thinking.
+Also, there’ll be moments when you could get a chance to learn some new debugging techniques.

+### Our First Django App, and Our First Unit Test
+Just making a new app.
+Django thinks a project can have many apps.
+So we can just start a whole lot of apps by entering `./manage.py startapp {appanme}`

+### Unit Tests, and How They Differ from Functional Tests
+1. We start by writing a functional test, describing the new functionality from the user’s point of view.
+2. Once we have a functional test that fails, we start to think about how to write code that can get it to pass (or at least to get past its current failure).
+We now use one or more unit tests to define how we want our code to behave—​the idea is that each line of production code we write should be tested by (at least) one of our unit tests.
+3. Once we have a failing unit test, we write the smallest amount of application code we can, just enough to get the unit test to pass.
+We may iterate between steps 2 and 3 a few times, until we think the functional test will get a little further.
+4. Now we can rerun our functional tests and see if they pass, or get a little further.
+That may prompt us to write some new unit tests, and some new code, and so on.

+So the above is what I get.
+The functional testing is to get a hold of the high level of the application.
+After that, we get the low level of the application by implementing unit tests.
+The more unit tests pass, the more we’ll fulfill our functional test.
+Forest(functional tests) to trees(unit tests).

+### Unit Testing in Django
+Write a failing test with the `Django TestCase` which is an extended version of the unittest.TestCase that has Django specific features.
+Haven’t seen them yet, but we’ll be able to see it in our journey.

+### Django’s MVC, URLs, and View Functions
+Okay, Django has the good-old MVC pattern within the framework.
+So there are models, controllers(views.py) and views(Template engine or whatever).
+So the MVC does have all the same stuff there but, I wonder what the architecture of Spring is now.
+Since it has so many layers.
+The controller, service, repository.
+It’ll also have a lot of other stuff too.
+I wonder, but I might as well see it in the enterprise thingy.
+Anyways, we have failing functional and unit tests, we can finally code.

+### At Last!
+We Actually Write Some Application Code!
+So we actually just write a real minimum of the code to make it work.
+Then we just run the tests again and see if it runs.
+Can’t believe we have to go over this every time lol.
+Well anyways, this isn’t the thing.
+While the tests fail, there’s always going to have errors on the screen.
+We need to find it by reading the stack traces.
+We read them from the bottom and when we don’t know what it means then, we read it from the top.

+### urls.py
+Just made a url mapping with a dummy view over here.
+I got to get some regex knowledge inside my head.
+Since the url patterns are used with regex and I need to get a hold of them when I make my bot at work lol.
+Since I have to use Korean as the commands, I need to use regex patterns to intercept the commands.

+### Unit Testing a View
+To test a view, it mostly checks the essential contents of an HTML page.
+But I think this will need to get refactored to another function and test all of the view templates that are going to get tested.
+Since all of the views will have that part, but what about the parts where we give Ajax requests and give an html view for it?
+I’m not sure whether to think about this, but I don’t think it’ll be a good idea for the server to do some view manipulation stuff at the controller level or somewhat.

+### The Unit-Test/Code Cycle
+So the cycle is pretty much feel redundant at some point.
+Because you have a write a test and write the most smallest code that you can write that addresses the failure of the test and repeat.
+Why not just write a whole lot of code and make some test code out of it?
+I’m not sure which one is actually write, but it pretty is hard to know what to do what.
+ I think the author wants to say, change minimal code and keep testing until the tests clear.

 #reading/books